-- HW7 Overview
+- Overview of HW7

-- Dijkstra's Algorithm
+- Dijkstra's algorithm

-- Model-View-Controller (MVC)
+- Model-View-Controller (MVC) design

-- Campus Dataset
+- The campus dataset

 HW7 - Overview

 - HW7 includes 2 folders:

 - hw-tasks/

 - hw-pathfinder/

 - When done, attach the tag hw7-final

 - Reminder: commit/push everything, and then create/push the tag in a separate transaction!

 - Remember to check Repository > Graph on GitLab to verify that your tag is on the correct commit!